DHS Financial Management:

 Recommendations for Executive Action

-Comments: DHS stated that it remains committed to its financial system modernization program and that it agrees that effective processes and guidance are necessary to assure best practices.
-DHS also stated that it implemented this recommendation through its issuance of guidance and instructions in 2016.
-However, the documentation provided by DHS did not fully address our recommendation.
-DHS provided additional documentation which is under review.
+Comments: DHS stated that it remains committed to its financial system modernization program and agrees that effective processes and guidance are necessary to assure best practices.
+In July 2019, we were informed by DHS officials that corrective actions to address this recommendation are ongoing.
+We will continue to evaluate DHS's actions to address this recommendation.

 Recommendation: The DHS Under Secretary for Management should develop and implement effective processes and improve guidance to reasonably assure that future AAs fully follow AOA process best practices and reflect the four characteristics of a reliable, high-quality AOA process.
 (Recommendation 1)